Noah Sebastian

-Noah Sebastian Davis (born October 31, 1995) is an American singer best known as the lead singer of the metal band Bad Omens.
+Noah Sebastian (born October 31, 1995) is an American singer best known as the lead singer of the metal band Bad Omens.
 He is also the group's main songwriter and producer alongside guitarist Joakim Karlsson.

+Early life

+Noah Sebastian was born on October 31, 1995, in Richmond, Virginia.
+As a teenager, he was mainly interested in hardcore punk music.
+He learned to play the guitar and performed in several bands.

 Career

 At age 12, Noah Sebastian joined an Enter Shikari cover band.
 Inspired by the bands The Plot in You and Beartooth, at the age of 16 he began learning how to produce and compose music.
-In 2013, he left the band he played as a guitarist in Washington, D.C. and formed Man Vs. Self, later renamed Bad Omens.
+The idea to form his own band came in 2013 when Sebastian began secretly writing lyrics while also performing guitar duties for a Washington, D.C.–based act named Immoralist.
+In 2014, Sebastian departed the band, and the following year, in 2015, he contacted an old friend, Nicholas Ruffilo, to start the band.
+He then added another friend, Vincent Riquier, who introduced him to a friend from Sweden, Jolly Karlsson.
+Karlsson had known Riquier through being touring mates from an old project of Riquier.
+With those four members, the group moved out of their homes in Sweden and Richmond.
+Karlsson had the idea to make the move when a friend of his began a small record label that was initially producing the band's songs.
+Nick Folio joined after submitting an online cover of a demo the band put out while seeking a drummer.

+The band's name, "Bad Omens", was originally supposed to be the title of one of their early songs, which ended up becoming known as "Glass Houses".
+The band put out an untitled demo EP containing rough versions of their debut album tracks, which caught the eye of Sumerian Records.
+The EP was good enough for Sumerian to recommend taking most of the tracks and putting them on a full-length.
+The band was also previously known by other names, including "CHLDRN" and "Man vs. Self", before being signed by Sumerian Records and settling on "Bad Omens".
 After listening to a demo tape, Sumerian Records offered the group a contract and Sebastian recruited a full lineup for the band.
 After the release of the singles "Glass Houses" and "Exit Wounds", the group went on their first tour in 2016.
 Their follow-up single, "The Worst in Me", reached one million streams shortly after its release.

 In June 2023, the singer participated in the Artist Friendly podcast along with Joel Madden.
 In October, Bad Omens had to cancel live performances due to Sebastian's health problems.
 On Bad Omens' joint tour with Bring Me the Horizon in 2024, he joined the stage during their show to sing "Antivist" with Oliver Sykes.
 In January 2024, Bad Omens released the single "V.A.N" in collaboration with singer Poppy; the vocals were performed solely by her.